 What Will A Professional Watchmaker Do?

 A watchmaker will separate the movement from the case straight away, disassemble everything and dry all the pieces individually.
 A watch will have a few hundred components that all need to be dried out thoroughly.

 Once these have been dried out, he will put the individual parts into a cleaning machine with different solutions to remove old oils and dust.
 He will then put the parts into drying machines to thoroughly dry them out.
 When he re-assembles the watch he re-greases it with oils specific to each part.
 Once re-assembled, the watch is tested for a period of time with machines that simuate the motion of the wrist, to ensure the oils get the chance to even out in the jewel caps.

 When A Watch Says Waterproof Is This Not Actually The Case?

 In watches, there’s no such thing as waterproof, they are only ever water resistant.
 So, when you buy a watch you need to make sure that you’re using it to the capabilities of what it was made for.
-Manhattan Time Service watchmaker Thomas Lodowski is pictured diving with his watch, below.
+Manhattan Time Service watchmaker Tomasz Lodowski is pictured diving with his watch, below.